voxpupuli/puppet-python/REFERENCE.md

 ### <a name="pythonloglevel"></a>`Python::Loglevel`

-A version type to match all valid loglevels for python
+Match all valid loglevels for python

 Alias of